October 5th, 2024:

 Not only was the driver's side tail light mounting flange rusted, there were some pinholes of rust, around the perimeter of the opening (mentioned above), and the lower inside corners of both tail light openings had rust (repaired above).

-I welded up the pinholes, backing the hole with a piece of copper to prevent blowthrough.
+When I welded up the pinholes I backed them with a piece of copper to prevent blowthrough.

 Then I bent up a patch: